CristyB09/Challenge/README.md

 “Woof!
 I am Rex, a 9 year old terrier”.
 Provide a further class PetTest that implements a main() method to test your new class hierarchy.
-Note: an example of the output from the program is provided in the video session

                    Challenge: Talking Pets
 In your Pets project, modify the class PetTest with functionality as follows.